 Roskilly’s Ice Cream Farm

-You’re on holiday – ice cream is a must!
-Roskilly’s farm not only has an excellent ice cream parlour, but also lovely walks and plenty of friendly animals.
-This place is bliss for families.
+Whatever the weather and whatever the time of day, ice cream is a must!
+Roskilly’s farm not only has an excellent ice cream parlour with an array of delicious homemade ice creams, but also lovely walks and plenty of friendly animals for the little ones to visit.
+This place really is ideal for families.

 The Chocolate Factory and Craft Centre